 4. Operator Snippets

-A very useful resource for learning your way around TouchDesigner and specifically what you can do with all of those operators are Operator Snippets, or OP Snippets for short.
+A very useful resource as a beginner learning your way around TouchDesigner and specifically what you can do with all of those operators are Operator Snippets, or OP Snippets for short.
 This is a collection of over 1000+ live examples of TouchDesigner operators in use, which can be copied and pasted into your network.

 There are a couple of ways to access the OP Snippets: